A good thing moved closer to perfection….

 So call me old and conservative, but I fail to see the shift as beneficial for more than a small fraction.
 And it comes at the cost of a less intuitive unconventional layout, and thus typing errors and/or learning the differences.

-Especially if you are using any language with national letters usually to the right of the A-Z block, the QwertZ will clearly be a closer print to what you are used to.
+Especially if you are using any language with national letters usually to the right of the A-Z block, the QwertZ will clearly be a closer print to what you are used to, than having them hidden on various unexpected keys.
 We that are using languages using qwerty-based layouts just have to ignore that the Y/Z print is swapped!

 I expect to simply try to black out the Y & Z print of the QWERTZ, using it for Danish & English QWERTY.